rynowak/benchmarks-playground/README.md

 ## What does the app do

 The app is a tiny REST API.
 It serves a really small JSOM payload.
-It also makes an outgoing HTTP call to itself.
+It also makes an outgoing HTTP call to another application, and does some JSON deserialization.

 Why do all of this?
 This set of things is designed to include features that are critical to the microservices programming style (for REST/JSON).

+The app that we're testing (weatherapp) does:

-- Incoming HTTP
+- Gets and HTTP request
+- Does an outgoing HTTP call to another app (forecast app)
+- Deserializing the JSON that comes back
-- JSON Serialization
+- Serializes JSON to its response

-- Outgoing HTTP
-- Threading model (async in .NET)
+Our *other app* (forecastapp) in this cast serves a JSON payload with a small delay.
+The reason for the delay is that we want to see some queueing and expose the effects of the underlying platform's threading model.
+The vast majority of microservices workflows will involve talking to some data data source.
+Forecast app is set up so that it won't be the bottleneck in our testing.
+It's written at a pretty low level and is allocated *much* more resources in the testing environment.

-Why not build a more realistic app, with real data access?
+Why not build a more realistic app, with real database?
 Well, increasing the size and scope of what's being tested decreases the chance that we get something wrong.
+The quality of database drivers varies a lot, and different programming communities prefer different databases.
+It would be much most significant of a task to make sure that we're comparing the right things.

 ## How I wrote these

 I'm trying to understand where you land by writing applications using various **mainstream** tech stacks and using **mainstream** practices.
 If your team had to write 30 services in stack XYZ how would you write them?
 I specifically want to avoid doing anything esoteric in the code, or doing lots of scenario-specific tuning in the app/config.
 I want these to honestly reflect the common practices.

-[Techempower](https://www.techempower.com/benchmarks/) exists to serve as a benchmarking competion, the code samples here are intended to track more realistic code samples.
+[Techempower](https://www.techempower.com/benchmarks/) exists to serve as a benchmarking competion, the code samples here are intended to track realistic and straightforward code samples.

 ## What scenarios are tested

-The apps here are tested across two primary use cases:

-- Given a combination of CPU and memory - what's the maximum possible throughput in requests-per-second?
-- Given a combination of CPU and memory - what does CPU usage, memory consumption, and latency look like with different fixed amounts of requests-per-second?

-Each of these things tells us something separate.
-The max throughput test tells us what's possible in that configuration, and gives us some ability to extrapolate outside of the exact scenario tested.
-The fixed throughput test tells us about how to choose CPU and memory values based on on an application's needs.
+Forwcast app is tested with a spectrum of CPU x memory combinations, and a spectrun of fixed-requests-per-second load values, measuring:

+- CPU usage
+- memory consumption
+- latency
+- swap

+If you were doing this kind of analysis in production, you might pick an expected value of RPS, and then choose a CPU x memory combination that gives latency within SLA.

+We're tracking swap in this these cases to find combinations of CPU x memory x RPS that require usages of swap space.
+This is a red flag for performance, because swap does disk i/o, and that's disk i/o that could be avoided by giving the application more memory.
+Relying on swapping to make the application function is not going to achieve our goal of achieving density.
+In our test environment we're only running two applications - in a production configuration there will be many other applications contending for use of the disk.

 ---